Dark-Knight-Rises/Logseq/pages/Blockchain.md

 	  card-last-reviewed:: 2022-05-14T09:21:58.355Z
 	- Example: say, the historical info of banking transactions, the old transactions are used to validate the new transactions.
 	- We need to ensure a no. of different aspects in this public ledger.
-		- Protocols for commitment: ensure that every valid transaction from the clients are committed and included in the blockchain within a finite time.
+		- Protocols for commitment:ensure that every valid transaction from the clients are committed and included in the blockchain within a finite time.
 		- Consensus: ensure that the local copies are consistent and updated.
 		- Security: the data needs to be tamper proof. note that the clients may act maliciously or can be compromised.
 		- Privacy and Authenticity: the data (or transactions) belong to various clients; privacy and authenticity needs to be ensured.